uniclau/jPivot-web/README.md

 # jPivot Web

-This is the web page for jPivot company
+This is the web page for jPivot component

 ## Web site